Northern Virginia Airports: Dulles International Airport (IAD) and Reagan National Airport (DCA)

 Source: Metropolitan Washington Airports Authority, Then Aerial shot of DCA 1940's

-The US Army Corps of Engineers was responsible for the construction of National Airport.
+The US Army Corps of Engineers was responsible for the construction of the orginal National Airport.
 Dredges moved sediments from the river bottom to create new land for the runways, and relocated a portion of the Mount Vernon Memorial Highway.

 As the economy boomed in 1941, the Corps struggled to find reliable workers.
 According to a history published by the US Army:5